openplans/shareabouts-api/doc/README.md

 Creating your first dataset
 ---------------------------

+1. Each map instance stores the surveys submitted through the interface in a "dataset".
+Here we will create a dataset to use for testing and development purposes.
 With your API server running, browse to http://localhost:8001/admin.
 Log in with your superuser username and password.
-Scroll down to click on "Data sets" under "SA_API_V2".
-Then, in the top-right of the screen, click "ADD DATA SET".
+Scroll down to click on **Data sets** under the *SA_API_V2* heading.

+  Then, in the top-right of the screen, click button labeled **ADD DATA SET**.

-On the next screen, click the magnifying glass next to the "Owner" box.
-Select your superuser.
-Enter a "Display name" for the dataset -- something like "My Test Dataset".
-The "Slug" should be populate automatically.
-Scroll all the way to the bottom of the page and click "Save and continue editing".
+2. On the next screen, click the magnifying glass next to the *Owner* box.
+Click the username of your superuser in the window that pops up.
+Next, enter a *Display name* for the dataset -- something like "My Test Dataset".
+The *Slug* should populate automatically.
+Scroll all the way to the bottom of the page and click the **Save and continue editing** button.

-now we create an API key for the dataset by clicking "Add another Api key" under the "API KEYS" section.
-Then, scroll to the bottom of the page and click "Save and continue editing" again.
+3. Now create an API key for the dataset by clicking **Add another Api key** under the *API KEYS* section.
+Then, scroll to the bottom of the page and click **Save and continue editing** again.
 Your dataset is now ready to receive submissions.

-If you want to point a Shareabouts client at your new dataset, copy the "Key" from your API key, find the `SHAREABOUTS` dictionary in your client `local_settings.py` file and change the `DATASET_KEY` the key that your copied.
+If you want to point a Shareabouts client at your new dataset, copy the *Key* from your API key, find the `SHAREABOUTS` dictionary in your client `local_settings.py` file and change the `DATASET_KEY` the key that your copied.

 Next, copy the _link address_ of the "Api path" from your dataset admin page, and find the `DATASET_ROOT` in the client `local_settings.py`.
 Place the API path link address value there.